Daniel-Mietchen/datascience/cinema.md

 * [Stuart Brown: Play is more than fun](https://www.youtube.com/watch?v=HHwXlcHcTHc)
 * [Michael J. Twery: "The Role of Sleep in Health"](https://videocast.nih.gov/Summary.asp?File=21123&bhcp=1)
 * [Zika at University of California TV](http://www.uctv.tv/search/?keyword=zika&x=0&y=0)
+* [Margaret Levenstein - Financing Innovation or Speculation, the Case of Cleveland](http://www.youtube.com/watch?v=g8Ms7s-tPM4) &mdash; research on the impact of the 1930s Great Depression on innovative firms in the Midwest